box/developer.box.com/content/guides/search/quick-start/1-create-metadata-template.md

 <Message warning>
-Selecting a Dropdown-Multi Select format will change the structure of you query later on in this quick-start and is highly discouraged if you plan to search more than a few thousand items.
+Selecting a Dropdown-Multi Select format will change the structure of you query later on in this quick-start.
 </Message>

 <ImageFrame center>